claragrabel/qiime2_metabarcoding/metabarcoding_qiime_workflow.md

 Rarefaction involves subsampling sequences to a fixed depth across all samples.
 Some samples may appear to have a higher abundance of bacteria simply due to deeper sequencing, which can lead to misleading results.
 This process normalizes the number of sequences in each sample to account for differences in sequencing depth, mitigating bias introduced by uneven sequencing efforts.

 * Why is rarefaction used for alpha diversity?
 Alpha diversity metrics, particularly richness-based metrics like Observed OTUs or Chao1, are highly sensitive to sequencing depth.
 Rarefaction is used to address this sensitivity.
+Therefore, rarefaction is applied on the OTU feature table.

   + Richness bias:
 Samples with higher sequencing depths tend to detect more rare species, inflating richness values.